pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ### Fate

-The World __must not pre-plan__ the future destiny of their Agents.
+The Scenarist __must not pre-plan__ the future destiny of their Agents.
 You can instead express __questions__ about uncertain outcomes you are curious about:

   - Will this one NPC survive?